ccb-hms/workbench-python-workshop/episodes/home-06-combining-data.md

 We have combined the two dataframes to add the `gene_description` column.
 By default, `join` looks at the index column of the left and right dataframe, combining rows when it finds matches.
-The data used to determine which rows should be combined between the dataframes is referred to as what is being joined on.
+The data used to determine which rows should be combined between the dataframes is referred to as what is being joined on, or the *keys*.
-Here, we would say we are joining on the index columns.
+Here, we would say we are joining on the index columns, or the index columns are the keys.
 The row order and column order depends on which dataframe is on the left.

 ```python